stungeye/Programming-1-Notes/docs/00-history-of-cpp/00-history-of-cpp.md

 Here are some of the reasons why C++ remains such a popular language:

-- Flexible: It supports different styles of coding including imperative, object-oriented, generic, and functional programming.
+- **Flexible:** It supports different styles of coding including imperative, object-oriented, generic, and functional programming.
-- Safe: The language is statically-typed, meaning the compiler can catch a wide range of type related bugs.
+- **Safe:** The language is statically-typed, meaning the compiler can catch a wide range of type related bugs.
-- Performant: With data types that map directly to machine hardware the compiler can produced highly optimized native code.
+- **Performant:** With data types that map directly to machine hardware the compiler can produced highly optimized native code.
-- Cross-Platform: Carefully written C++ can be compiled to run on different CPU architectures and for different operating systems.
+- **Cross-Platform:** Carefully written C++ can be compiled to run on different CPU architectures and for different operating systems.
-- "Batteries-Included": C++ ships with an excellent standard library that includes high quality implemtation of commonly needed data-structures and algorithms.
+- **"Batteries-Included":** C++ ships with an excellent standard library that includes high quality implemtation of commonly needed data-structures and algorithms.

+### Resources